Mother Gothel: Once Upon a Time

-Mother Gothel appears on the ABC television series Once Upon a Time, portrayed by actress Emma Booth.
+An alternate version of Mother Gothel appears on the ABC television series Once Upon a Time, portrayed by actress Emma Booth.
 She débuts in the seventh season and is one of the main antagonists.
 This version is a dryad who inherits the title of Mother Nature from the previous Queen of the Dryads named Mother Flora (portrayed by Gabrielle Miller) following a massacre on the dryads.
 She is the mother of Alice with the Captain Hook of the Wish Realm and became a powerful witch who is the leader of the Coven of the Eight.
 In Hyperion Heights, she is an accomplice of Drizella and is known as Eloise Gardener.

 Video games

 Disney Magic Kingdoms

 Mother Gothel appears as a playable character in the video game Disney Magic Kingdoms.
 Before being unlocked, she acts as the third enemy boss in the game's main storyline.

 Kingdom Hearts

-Mother Gothel made her debut appearance in the Kingdom Hearts series in Kingdom Hearts III, with Murphy reprising her role in the English version.
-Her role plays out as in the film, but here, she strikes an alliance with the True Organization XIII in exchange for bringing Rapunzel back to the tower.
-But after she restrains Rapunzel and attacks Eugene, they conclude that her extreme darkness could destroy her world and turn her into a Heartless called the Grim Guardianess to use in the Second Keyblade War, but she is quickly vanquished by Sora.
+Mother Gothel appears in Kingdom Hearts III, with Murphy reprising her role.
+She allies with Organization XIII in exchange for bringing Rapunzel back to the tower.
+After she restrains Rapunzel and attacks Eugene, they conclude that her darkness could destroy her world and turn her into a Heartless called the Grim Guardianess to use in the Second Keyblade War, but she is quickly vanquished by Sora.